Comme un aimant

-Comme un aimant (released in the USA as The Magnet) is a 2000 French film by Kamel Saleh and Akhenaton.
+Comme un aimant (released in the USA as The Magnet) is a 2000 French crime drama film by Kamel Saleh and Akhenaton.
 It depicts eight young people living in the district of Panier, in Marseille.

 The film's title means 'like a magnet', and is a reference to a line in the film accusing two characters of being lazy and 'sitting there with your asses stuck to that bench like a magnet'.